Introduction

 Choosing External Enclosure Controller Chips?

-When selecting external enclosure controller chips, consider the protocol supported by the M.2 slot.
-The market offers SATA and PCIe (NVMe) options.
-The controller chip bridges PCIe or SATA to USB, directly affecting the USB 3.2 speed supported by the enclosure.
-Common chips include:
+When selecting an external hard drive enclosure controller chip, the primary consideration is the protocol supported by the M.2 slot, which can be either SATA or PCIe (NVMe).
+The controller chip is responsible for bridging PCIe or SATA and converting it to a USB interface.
+This directly affects the USB 3.2 speed supported by the external hard drive enclosure.
+Common chips on the market include:

-These chips are manufactured in Taiwan, even SSD enclosures bought on Taobao use one of these chips.
-There are not many performance tests available for these chips, so they are not a factor in SSD performance differences.
-Additionally, for USB 3.2 Gen 2x2, the SSD’s read/write speed should exceed 2400 MB/s to fully utilize the speed.
+All the aforementioned chips are manufactured in Taiwan; even SSD external enclosures purchased on Taobao typically utilize one of these three chips.
+There are few tests online for these three controller chips, so the differences in SSD performance are not considered a significant factor.
+In addition, for USB 3.2 Gen 2×2, the SSD’s read/write speeds must exceed 2400 MB/s to fully utilize its potential.

 Sliding Cover or Clamshell Enclosure?